 After all, it was also clear to Hansen that companies had to move.
 Ultimately, the companies had two options: On the one hand, to spend a lot of money in order to get the right skilled workers.
 There would also be problems such as regionality and mobility.
 “The specific challenges depend on the company, location and person.”

 Or invest in the respective employees, but pay less.
 One way that he could go to small companies, because the big ones, Hansen said, were not necessarily the best work.

 Do you only hit the magic word

-The all-encompassing question of whether or not the shortage of skilled workers is a fairy tale could only be answered with a courageous yes.
-After all, it is all about a differentiated consideration of the respective industry, region, situation and location.
-When magic words and reality come together, the message is "look closely, it all hangs together."
+The all-encompassing question of whether the shortage of skilled workers was a fairy tale or not could only be answered with a hearty yes and no. Ultimately, it is a question of a differentiated view of the respective industry, region, situation and location.
+If magic words and reality meet, the message is "look closely, it all depends."

 Text as PDF, book or eCourse on the topic or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!

 Consultant packages: You want to increase your reach or address applicants as an employer?
 For these and other topics we offer special Consultant packages (overview) - For example, a personal phone call (price is per hour).